-6. Get a Pet
+6. Get a pet

 Most pet owners would agree that their pets have brought them joy and good memories.
 Amazingly, researcher Allen McConnell has even found that social support provided by pets is comparable to that from a fellow family member.

 However, don’t go rushing to buy one from the pet store if you know you’re using it as a substitute for your less-than-perfect social life.
-Further observations made by McConnell indicated that the effects of pets on our health and happiness are stronger when we are already having a good social life.
+Further observations made by McConnell indicated that the effects of pets on our health and happiness are stronger when we already have a good social life.

 If we are already on good terms with people we care about, it probably proves that we have the necessary traits to have good relationships with pets as well.
-It’s a two-way street: The amount of happiness that they can bring into our lives depend very much on our commitment level.
+It’s a two-way street: The amount of happiness that they can bring into our lives depends very much on our commitment level.

 Happiness is contagious.
 The Framingham Heart Study that followed 4,700 people over 20 years revealed that a person’s happiness level can influence up to three degrees of separation, which means our happiness is partially affected by our social network (not the Facebook kind) of up to the level of our friends’ friends’ friends!

 Moreover, it was also found that physical distance matters, particularly when a friend of ours who resides within a mile from us becomes happy, the probability that we are happy increases by 25%.
 Interestingly though, such effects are not reflected between co-workers.

-However, it’s suggested that this group of people could have a tendency to be more generous, friendlier and nicer as a whole, cascading positive feelings down the levels and inducing those affected to act in the same positive manner to others.
+However, it’s suggested that this group of people could have a tendency to be more generous, friendlier, and nicer as a whole, cascading positive feelings down the levels and inducing those affected to act in the same positive manner to others.

-Making new friends isn’t all to it though.
+Making new friends isn’t all to it, though.
 If taking care of our pets requires commitment and continuous effort, friendship would logically requires much, much more.